SLACube/slacube-daq-tutorial/README.md

 ```
 Data files are transferred to `$SLACUBE_DROPBOX`.

-To stop pedestal monitor runs, execute the following command in a different
+To stop pedestal monitor runs, execute the following command in a _different_
-terminal:
+terminal / shell:
 ```
    slacube ped-mon stop
 ```